adgpta/NuCLear/README.md

 Using the [PyRadiomics](https://github.com/AIM-Harvard/pyradiomics) python package, in total 107 radiomics features were extracted for each segmented nucleus after segmentation using StarDist, including, but not limited, to morphological features, intensity features and texture features.

-The features are further used to train classifier models for each cell type provided in the ground truth data.
-This includes major cell types and sub types.
-This version can classify between the major cell types of Neurons, Glia and endothelial cells, along with the neuronal subtypes: excitatory and inhibitory neurons and glial subtypes: astroglia, microglia and oligodendroglia.
+The features were further used to train classifier models for each cell type provided in the ground truth data.
+This included major cell types and sub types.
+This version can classify between the major cell types of neurons, glia and endothelial cells, along with the neuronal subtypes: excitatory and inhibitory neurons and glial subtypes: astroglia, microglia and oligodendroglia.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 > _**A GUI based version for segmentation (using StarDist) and extraction of radiomics features (using Pyradiomics) can be found [here](https://github.com/adgpta/NucleusAI).
-Follow the step by step guide in the link for instructions on how to use.
+Follow the step by step guide in the link for instructions on how to install and use it.
 Sample data sets are provided in the [SampleData](https://github.com/adgpta/NucleusAI/tree/master/SampleData) folder.**_

 > _**If you plan to use your own StarDist installation, our pre-trained nucleus segmentation model can be found [here](https://github.com/adgpta/NuCLear/tree/main/StardistModel/SegModel).**_

 > _**To use the feature extraction pipeline without using the GUI, please download the python scripts and follow the instructions in [here](https://github.com/adgpta/NuCLear/tree/main/FeatureExtractionPython).
-FIles required to use the scripts are raw images and binary segmented masks.**_
+Files required to use the scripts are raw images and binary segmented masks.**_

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Guide

 This repository contains the MATLAB and python implementations of NuCLear.
-The following describes step-by-step guide for ground truth extraction, training and classification for each case.
+The following step-by-step guide describes ground truth extraction, training and classification.

 ### _Generate ground truth data for training_
-To generate classifier models for each cell type, supervised training was performed using ground truth datasets from two-photon volumetric fluorescence imaging.
-GFP and RFP stacks were acquired (with the RFP indicating different cell types).
+To perform supervised training of the deep neural network for cell type classification, a ground truth dataset was created using the two-photon volumetric fluorescence data, automatically segmented nuclei, which were assigned a unique label, and the radiomics features.
+Using the red fluorescence channel, nuclei belonging to a specific cell type were manually identified after creating a composite image of the green and red fluorescence images.
 ![4](https://github.com/adgpta/NuCLear/assets/77382748/337adb0c-5600-4fc1-b81b-723637f049f0)

-The GFP images were segmented with each nuclei being assigned an unique value and their radiomics features were extracted in a .csv file.
-Positive cells for each type were identified by overlaying the RFP and GFP images as described in the methods [here](https://www.biorxiv.org/content/10.1101/2022.10.03.510670v1).
-For each positive cell, the corresponding label was identified from the segemented images and all the radiomics features of the said label was extracted and saved.
+This allowed for identification of the label by synchronizing the composite image and the StarDist output in ImageJ/Fiji and extraction of radiomics features (saved in a .csv file) for these individual nuclei.

 ![5](https://github.com/adgpta/NuCLear/assets/77382748/374a30a0-15b3-4b57-a65b-3febc61fc130)